 We all meet up at 9am to visit a waterfall outside of Chaouen.
 I hadn’t heard or read anything about a waterfall before coming here, but I was fortunate to meet Najoua and Amin, who told me about its existence.
 I have to buy some running shoes because I only came with a pair of flats.
-I find a pair of knock off Nikes for 130mdh (12€, $17cad), sold to me by an old man on the street.
+I find a pair of knock off Nikes for 130mdh (12€, $17cad), sold to me by an old man on the street, who drives a hard bargain.
 We stop for a typical Moroccan breakfast, which is a fried egg doused in oil, with sides of cream cheese, home made fresh cheese, and a ton of bread to use for dipping.
 I am adjusting to the whole eating with my hands thing, I can’t lie.
 I’ve gotten better about always using my right, though.

 We have no trouble finding a grand taxi, which drives us about an hour or so outside of Chefchaouen for 25dmh (2.50€, $3cad).
 I have been extremely confused about this whole situation.
 I thought the waterfall was a one hour walk from the city centre, but it’s actually a one hour drive, then another hour and a half of walking.
 It’s more of an excursion than I expected!
 Good thing I got my fancy new shoes.